banner-bg

 Social and Emotional Learning (SEL) Activities

-As children grow and develop in school, most milestones focus on academic success.
-Teachers record or track when children have mastered certain skills, like learning the alphabet or understanding math concepts like addition and subtraction.
 But those academic milestones only tell half the story; the other half is about how children develop their self-confidence, sense of identity, relationships with others, empathy, and decision-making ability.
 These skills are honed through social and emotional learning, also known as SEL.

-What is social and emotional learning?
+What is social and emotional learning (SEL)?

 The Collaborative for Academic, Social, and Emotional Learning (CASEL) was formed to incorporate evidence-based social and emotional learning into education from preschool through high school.
-The CASEL framework, or the CASEL wheel, provides the basic structure teachers and schools can apply in their education systems.
+The CASEL framework, or the CASEL wheel, provides the basic structure teachers and schools can apply to their education systems.
 It can also be used to provide learning standards and inform teaching strategies.
 The CASEL wheel can be applied to communities, caregivers, families, schools, and individual classrooms.
 The framework includes five broad categories of social and emotional learning:

 • Self-awareness